oliver-kriska/expert/pages/installation.md

 #### Background

-Lexical can be used with Sublime Text via the [LSP-Sublime](https://lsp.sublimetext.io/) package, which integrates Language Servers with Sublime Text.
+Expert can be used with Sublime Text via the [LSP-Sublime](https://lsp.sublimetext.io/) package, which integrates Language Servers with Sublime Text.
 If you don't have the LSP-Sublime package installed already, [install it with Package Control](https://packagecontrol.io/packages/LSP).

-There is currently no [language server package](https://lsp.sublimetext.io/language_servers/) specifically for Lexical that works with LSP-Sublime so we'll need to create a [custom client configuration](https://lsp.sublimetext.io/client_configuration/).
+There is currently no [language server package](https://lsp.sublimetext.io/language_servers/) specifically for Expert that works with LSP-Sublime so we'll need to create a [custom client configuration](https://lsp.sublimetext.io/client_configuration/).

 #### Installation
 First, install LSP-Sublime with Package Control if you haven't already.